mikefreno/FlexLove/themes/README.md

 - **Shoebox**: Free sprite sheet packer
 - **GIMP/Photoshop**: Manual layout with guides

+## Example Themes

+See the `space/` directory for a complete theme example with:
+- Panel component
+- Button component with states (normal, hover, pressed, disabled)
+- Compressed and uncompressed versions

 ## See Also

-- `default.lua` - Example theme with single atlas
+- `space.lua` - Complete theme definition example
-- `separate_images_example.lua` - Example with separate images per component
 - `ThemeSystemDemo.lua` - Interactive demo of theme system
+- `ThemeLayeringDemo.lua` - Demo of backgroundColor/theme/border layering